VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/HeliscriptCanvas.en.md

 Custom Canvas elements are created using the 「[HSGUIModel](https://vrhikky.github.io/VketCloudSDK_Documents/latest/hs/hs_system_function_gui_HSGUIModel.html)」class.

-*This method works from Lib13 onwards.
+*HSGUIModel works from Lib13 onwards.
 Even if you execute it within an Activity, the custom element will be added to the main scene's Canvas.

 ---